praztrix/BerkeleyMLCourseM17PracticalAssignment3/README.md

 ### Data Analysis and Preparation

 1. No null values present in the data.
-2. The target variable is skewed towards 'no' 88.73% ofof the custimer did not get a term deposit subscription after the campaign.
+2. The target variable is skewed towards 'no'.
+88.73% of the customers did not get a term deposit subscription after the campaign.
 3. Numerical Variables
 	- 96% of rows for the pdays column has the same value.
 Therefore, this column can be dropped.
 	- 86.34% of rows for the previous column has the same value.
 Therefore, this column can be dropped.